What they are and what they are for

 There are no setup fees, balance minimums, monthly or annual fees, or any other charges.
 Besides the Host Fee, the only other fees you'll see are payment processor fees charged by Stripe, PayPal, Wise, or other third party services you may opt to pay through.

 For groups who have raised up to $500k:

-- 5% fee on each incoming contribution made via credit card through your page on Open Collective.
+- 5% fee on each incoming contribution made via credit card or another method through your page on Open Collective.
 These transactions are automated.